That's why you should protect your SIM card with a PIN

 You should never deactivate the PIN protection on your SIM card.
 If the PIN is deactivated, authorities or other people can use the card themselves to gain access to messengers, for example.

-More information
+More information and details

 If your SIM card is not protected with a PIN, other people can theoretically remove it from your phone and insert it into another phone.
 They could then try to access your accounts that use the phone number on your SIM card.
 A pin protects against this very effectively.
+This also applies to eSims.
+People could theoretically try to transfer an eSim from your device to another.

 Sources and further links